adudu21isme/rbxrulebreakers/README.md

 ##  This is to let you know what would count as a violation (not all is listed)

 1. Child Endangerment (we have an automatic tool to find users that violate this rule and if found, human review to add onto list or not)
 2. Exploiting (using third-party software to tamper with Roblox.
-If a user is detected for cheating in a roblox game affiliated with adudu21, they may be added onto the list)
+If a user is detected for cheating in a roblox game affiliated with adudu21, they may be added into the list)
 3. Excessive Harmful Toxicity (Bullying, Harassment, Threats)
 4. Excessive Harmful Misinformation
 5. Mass Scamming